psyfb2/Stock-Management/README.md

 Software Requirements
   - Java VM to run build
   - Can open maven project with eclipse, intelliji or most other Java IDE's.
-(Note: classes compiled with Java JDK 10) e.g. with eclipse: download ZIP, unzip, File->Import->Maven->Exisiting maven project then select RJ-Booth within the unzipped folder.
+(Note: compiled with Java JDK 10) e.g. with eclipse: download ZIP, unzip, File->Import->Maven->Exisiting maven project then select RJ-Booth within the unzipped folder.
     Once project is imported don't forget to do a maven install (Right click project->Run as->Maven install).